linux-of-user/plexichat/docs/database_setup_guide.md

 - Check the logs in `logs/database.log`
 - Use the health endpoints for diagnostics
 - Consult provider-specific documentation
-- Contact NetLink support with configuration details
+- Contact PlexiChat support with configuration details